cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/streams/readablestreambyobreader.md

 ## Background

-`BYOB` is an abbreviation of "bring your own buffer."
+`BYOB` is an abbreviation of bring your own buffer.
 A `ReadableStreamBYOBReader` allows reading into a developer-supplied buffer, thus minimizing copies.

 An instance of `ReadableStreamBYOBReader` is functionally identical to [`ReadableStreamDefaultReader`](/runtime-apis/streams/readablestreamdefaultreader) with the exception of the `read` method.